AATG National German Exam

-The “Internationale Vergleichsarbeit A1″ is an exam for older elementary school students (age 8-11) that tests basic German language skills (Language skill level A1 of the “Gemeinsamer Europäischer Referenzrahmen für Sprachen”/ Common European Framework of Reference for Languages).
-Students in “Youth Grade 4/5” (Novato) and “Youth Grade 4-6” (Santa Rosa) have the opportunity to take this exam in spring and are awarded a star certificate (Sternchenzeugnis) at the end of the school year.
+The “Internationale Vergleichsarbeit A1″ is an exam for older elementary school students (age 9-11) that tests basic German language skills (Language skill level A1 of the “Gemeinsamer Europäischer Referenzrahmen für Sprachen”/ Common European Framework of Reference for Languages).
+Our older elementary school students have the opportunity to take this exam in spring and are awarded a star certificate (Sternchenzeugnis) at the end of the school year.

 The more demanding “Internationale Vergleichsarbeit A2” is geared towards students 12 years and up.
-Students in “Youth Grade 6-8 Exam Prep” (Novato) have the opportunity to take this exam in spring.
+Our middle school students have the opportunity to take this exam in spring.
 It is designed to prepare them for the Deutsche Sprachdiplom for high school students.

-The DSD I exam (Language skill level B1) assumes a student has a good command of German.
+The DSD I exam (Language skill level B1) assumes a student has a very good command of German.
 This test, administered in spring, qualifies a student to apply to a Studienkolleg at a German University.
 It is geared towards students aged 14-16, and includes reading and listening comprehension as well as essay writing.
-Additionally, students will have to give a short oral presentation about a topic of their choice to a BVA/ZfA approved representative.
+Additionally, students will have to give a short oral presentation about a topic of their choice.
 Questions pertinent to the presentation will have to be answered fluently.
 The student must also demonstrate cultural competency throughout all parts of the test.

 The DSD II (Language skill level B2/C1) is the highest test level and assumes the student has an excellent command of German.
 It is typically administered to students in the fall of their junior or senior years of high school.
-According to the Office of the Culture Ministers, it is the certificate and level of German required to apply at a German university.
+The DSD II certificate fulfils the language requirements necessary to apply at a German university.

 The DSD II is a challenging exam that requires students to show that they can understand and present difficult and controversial topics as well as demonstrate critical thinking skills in their essay and in their oral presentations.

 Students benefit greatly from taking the DSD exams, as successful completion of the DSD is directly applicable to studying abroad in Germany.
 There is no cost for the DSD exam itself, however students must travel to the location where the exams are given (in the Bay Area).
-We offer preparation for the DSD I in our class “Youth Grade 9+ Exam Prep (Novato)”.
-Students wishing to take the DSD II can enroll in an online class with us.
-Contact us for more information.
+We offer preparation for the DSD I and DSD II in our high school classes.
+See the high school course descriptions for more detailed information, and feel free to contact us.

 AP German Language and Culture Exam

 The exam, which tests language skills roughly on level B2 of the Common European Framework of Reference for Languages, includes listening and reading comprehension, essay writing and speaking.
 It is administered in May at a designated high school.
-Although we are not allowed to administer the AP German exam, we prepare students for it in our class “Youth Grade 9+ Exam Prep” (Novato).
+Although we are not allowed to administer the AP German exam, we prepare students for it in our high school classes.